Techtonica/curriculum/data-structures/hash-table.md

 When should I use an array instead of a hash table?
 If your keys are sequential integers.

+When does a hash table stop being a hash table?
+When a property is added as a function.

 ### Guided Practice